jamesr66a/onnx/docs/Operators.md

 ### <a name="GlobalLpPool"></a><a name="globallppool">**GlobalLpPool**</a>

-  GlobalLpPool consumes an input tensor X and applies lp pool pooling across the the values in the same channel.
-This is equivalent to LpPool with kernel size equal to the spatial dimension of input tensor.

 #### Versioning

 This operator is used if you are using version 2 of the default ONNX operator set until the next BC-breaking change to this operator; e.g., it will be used if your protobuf has: